Lawrence N. Greenleaf: Freemasonry

 Greenleaf was a highly active Freemason.
 Why Greenleaf became a Mason is uncertain.
-What is known is that on November 30, 1860 a man named Patrick Waters killed a Freemason named Thomas R. Freeman, and then fled to Nebraska.
+What is known is that on November 30, 1860, a man named Patrick Waters killed a Freemason named Thomas R. Freeman, and then fled to Nebraska.
 Another Mason captured Waters and brought him back to Denver.
 Several Denver Masons paid for lawyers, a judge, and court venue to conduct a trial.
 Waters was found guilty and executed by hanging on December 21, 1860.
 Greenleaf was one of the men on the jury.
 It is believed Greenleaf was so impressed by the way the Freemasons handled the situation and sought justice that he desired to become a member.
 However, Greenleaf did not become a Mason for another three years, nor was he initiated into the Masonic fraternity in Colorado.

 Greenleaf was initiated an Entered Apprentice, passed to a Fellowcraft, and raised a Master Mason on the same day by special dispensation at Columbian Lodge in Boston on November 21, 1863.
 For what reasons he had returned to Boston is unknown.
 Eight months later he traveled back to Colorado, demitted from Columbian Lodge and affiliated with Denver Lodge No. 5 A.F. & A.M.

-He was elected Worshipful Master of Denver Lodge No. 5 five times and served as Grand Master of Masons in Colorado in 1880.
+He was elected Worshipful Master of Denver Lodge No. 5 five times and served as Grand Master of the Grand Lodge of Colorado in 1880.
 He was an Excellent High Priest of Royal Arch Masons and served as Grand High Priest in 1885.
 He was close friends with Albert Mackey, who anointed Greenleaf in the Order of High Priesthood.
 He was also close friends with Henry P. H. Bromwell, who, along with George Lounsbery and Greenleaf, helped charter the Grand Council of High Priesthood in Colorado in 1887, of which Greenleaf served as President for thirty-five years.
 He was made a Knight Templar in Boston in 1868, as well as a Scottish Rite Mason.
-He received his 33rd Degree in Washington, D.C. on October 30, 1880, and in 1883 was commissioned to be Deputy Inspector General of Scottish Rite Masonry in Colorado by Henry M. Teller.
+He received his 33rd Degree in Washington, D.C., on October 30, 1880, and in 1883 was commissioned to be Deputy Inspector General of Scottish Rite Masonry in Colorado by Henry M. Teller.
 He was also good friends with Albert Pike, and Robert Freke Gould.